About

 Submitted Online: Online application at https://grants.dnrc.mt.gov

-Submitted by Mail: One unbound hard copies of the entire application including a copy of all supporting documentation.
+Submitted by Mail: One unbound hard copy of the entire application including a copy of all supporting documentation.

 DNRC solicits, evaluates, and ranks each application and forwards its recommendations for funding to the Governor’s Office before each regular legislative session.
 With the governor’s approval these recommendations are submitted to the legislature.
 The legislature makes the final decision on which projects will be funded.